subhrajitm/politica/docs/authentication-setup.md

 # Authentication Setup

-This document describes the authentication system implemented in the Politica application.
+This document describes the authentication system implemented in the OurNation application.

 ## Overview